vlulla/vlulla.github.io/effective_computing.md

 1. All tables should have **PRIMARY KEY**.
 1. Create a schema, named as the username used to login, after a `createdb`.
 Command (assuming username is 'vijay'): `CREATE SCHEMA vijay;` This makes porting data (during update/migration) much easier.
 1. Default `DateStyle` is set to `ISO, MDY`.
 Change it to `ISO, YMD`.
 Command: `SET DateStyle = 'ISO, YMD';`
 1. Always store `timestamp with time zone` (or `timestamptz`).
-This internally stores timestamp in UTC which gets displayed based on session timezone!
+This internally stores timestamp in UTC which gets displayed based on current session timezone setting!
 1. PostgreSQL allows DDL in `BEGIN-COMMIT/ROLLBACK` transaction blocks.
 ALWAYS USE TRANSACTIONS!
 1. Use `AS` when defining column/table aliases even though it is optional.
 This simplifies writing queries.
 1. Try to save the schema/table creation commands in a separate SQL script.
 This will be useful in the future when you need to create the tables without the data.
 Also, you can version control this script!
+1. Set the configuration variables `plpgsql.extra_warnings` and `plgpgsql.extra_errors` to 'all'.
+Command: `SET plpgsql.extra_warnings TO 'all'; SET plpgsql.extra_errors TO 'all';`

 ## GIS related